 Where to Shop?

 Although there are many train dealers online, few have prices that are signficantly lower than a local dealer.
-An online store with good service and fairly good prices is Trainz.com.
-The store WholesaleTrains.com (also known as Lantz Hobbies) has low prices, but their shipping charges are hightly unpredictable and are not specified when ordering online; it is best to telephone and get a firm total for shipping before placing an order.
+An online store with good service and good prices is Trainz.com.
 I have had good experiences ordering from The Western Depot, a California dealer that always has a large selection of sale items.
 I've not purchased anything from Trainworld, but their prices on starter sets and close-out items are pretty low.
 The country's largest model train dealer is Charles Ro in Malden, Massachusettes.
 Eastside Trains in the Seattle area is one the nation's most attractive train stores for all scales, and has a growing online and mail order business.

 Model train shows are a great place to see operating layouts and buy new and used merchandise from a large number of dealers.
 There probably is a show near you at least once a year.
 Many traveling shows are organized by Greenberg Shows.
 The Train Collectors Association (TCA) organizes a huge show twice a year in York, Pennsylvania.
 In the Rochester, New York, area, the Rochester Institute of Technology hosts the Tiger Tracks Train Show each December.

 There are two auction houses that specialize just in toy trains: Stout Auctions and NETTE.